kidwai/ethereumjs-sandbox/README.md

 #### Why is this?

 * When I came across Ethereum not long ago, with no significant prior knowledge or experience with blockchains, I found the documentation and tools for starting out in a simple test environment and poking around to be convoluted, obfuscated, or non-intuitive.
-As I learned the basics of the command-line tools for running nodes and smart contracts, I noted my steps, then wrapped them into functions for automation.

 * After joining [Rubix](https://rubixbydeloitte.com) to work with prototyping Dapps, these tools became useful in our work, so I was encouraged to continue working on them.

 * There are [other frameworks](http://ethereum.stackexchange.com/questions/607/how-to-unit-test-smart-contracts)
 written by better developers than myself.
-The main reason I prefer to use these is because they were extremely easy to make, and can hence be reconstructed for explanatory purposes.
-I have therefore included a folder `notes` containing the steps I took to arrive at this, in case anyone finds it useful.
-Ideally, I will have time to expand on this substantially and cover the highlights of Ethereum as I understand them.
+The main reason I prefer to use this is because it was extremely easy to make, and can hence be reconstructed for explanatory purposes.

 ## Prerequisites